libhide/book-notes/hpbn.md

 - TCP, or Transmission Control Protocol is a *transport* protocol that provides the *abstraction* of a reliable network running over an unreliable channel, hiding most of the complexity of network communication from our applications: retransmission of lost data, in-order delivery, congestion control and avoidance, data integrity, and more.

 - The HTTP standard does not mandate TCP as the only transport protocol.
 A different protocol such as UDP can also be used with HTTP but due to the many great and convenient features TCP provides out of the box, all HTTP traffic on the Internet today is delivered via TCP.
-This is what makes understanding TCP important from a web optimization standpoint.
+This is what makes understanding TCP important from a web optimisation standpoint.

 - The reason we've heard of IPv4 and not IPv{1,2,3} is because before IPv4, IP and TCP were not separate entities.
 It was only in 1981 that the two protocols were separated.